raineorshine/npm-check-updates/README.md

                              identify breaking upgrades.
 Run "ncu --doctor"
                              for detailed help.
 Add "-u" to execute.
 --doctorInstall <command>    Specifies the install script to use in doctor
-                             mode (default: npm install/yarn).
---doctorTest <command>       Specifies the test script to use in doctor mode
+                             mode. (default: npm install/yarn) --doctorTest <command>       Specifies the test script to use in doctor mode.
-                             (default: npm test).
+                             (default: npm test)
 --enginesNode                Include only packages that satisfy engines.node
                              as specified in the package file.
 -e, --errorLevel <n>         Set the error level.
 1: exits with error code 0